opentensor/developer-docs/docs/emissions.md

 ### Injection

 The first stage of emissions is *injection of liquidity* into the subnet pools.
-Each block:

-- TAO is injected into the subnet's TAO reserve.
-- alpha is injected into the subnet's alpha reserve.
-- alpha is allocated to *alpha outstanding*, to be extracted by participants.

 Liquidity is injected to each subnet in proportion to the price of its token compared to the price of other subnet tokens.
 This is designed to incentivize development on the most valuable subnets.

-Recall that price is equal to the ratio of the subnet's TAO in reserve to alpha in reserve.
+Each block:

+- TAO is injected into the subnet's **TAO reserve**.
+- Alpha is injected into the subnet's **alpha reserve**.
+- Alpha is allocated to *alpha outstanding*, to be extracted by participants.

 #### TAO reserve injection

+A subnet's TAO reserve injection is computed in proportion to the price of its alpha token over the sum of prices for all the subnets in Bittensor.

 Given set S of all subnets, and a total per block TAO emission $\Delta\bar{\tau}$, which begins at 1 TAO and follows a halving schedule, TAO emission $\Delta\tau_i$ to subnet $i$ with price $p_i$ is: